How to Convert AAC to M4A

 Audio Quality Considerations

-Converting AAC to M4A involves zero quality loss because the audio codec remains unchanged.
-Both formats use AAC (Advanced Audio Coding) compression; the only difference is the container wrapper.
-Think of it like putting the same contents in a different box - the audio data itself is identical.
-This makes AAC to M4A conversion entirely lossless at the codec level, unlike conversions between different compression formats like AAC to MP3.
+Converting AAC to M4A involves zero quality loss.
+The audio codec stays unchanged.
+Both formats use AAC compression.
+Only the container wrapper differs.
+Think of it like putting contents in a different box.
+The audio data itself is identical.
+This conversion is entirely lossless at the codec level.
+It's unlike AAC to MP3, which re-encodes the audio.

 Common Use Cases